codepress/Transifex-Stats/readme.txt

 Display the status of your translatios from Transifex on your website.
 It will give you visitors a quick overview of your translations and will let them start translating right away with the translate button.

+You can also display a list of people that have contributed to your project.

 **Related Links:**

 * http://www.codepresshq.com/